 Flowers: The flower stalk (a scape - an above ground extension of the underground stem) arises between the basal leaves The stalk can be 1-1/2 to 5 inches high.
 Each flowering plant has a single flower with 4 to 6 petal-like tepals (although 5 is normal in this species) that are usually more pale pink than white, and only about 1/3 inch long.
 The tepals can strongly reflex but are usually seen with only an outward spreading of the tips.
 The flower has from 2 to 6 stamens (6 is normal in other Erythronium) with white filaments, yellow anthers, yellow pollen and a white un-lobed style.
 Many plants in a grouping will flower annually.

-Seed: This species rarely produces a seed capsule and when it does it is usually the result of a cross with the White Troutlily (E. albidum).
+Seed: This species is not known to produce a seed capsule [University of Minnesota Plant Conservation.] and when it does it is usually the result of a cross with the White Troutlily (E. albidum).
 This failure to produce seed may result in extinction if habitat cannot be maintained although the normal method of propagation is by bulblet offshoot.

 Habitat: The most common habitat for this plant is a wooded floodplain or north facing slopes that are moist.
 Spring dappled sunlight is desired but shade from the over-story must be provided in summer.
 It propagates from an offshoot from the stem just below ground level from which a single bulblet is to be produced.
 This offshoot is above the existing bulb which is distinguishing for this species.